Skip to content

 44L 17 1/2L 45.5 cm 65 cm 61 cm 87 cm 95.5 cm

-The collar forms
+The collar shape

 Processed according to London tradition